versionone/openAgile/Evolve/Support.md

 	</tr>
 	<tr>
 		<td>Platform: No Customer Response</td>
-		<td>Tags the ticket with "noreply" and sets the status to "Solved".</td>
+		<td>Applies "noreply" tag and sets the status to "Solved".</td>
 	</tr>
 </table>

+##### Zendesk Tips

+1. [Use Markdown in ticket comments](https://support.zendesk.com/entries/21714462-Formatting-text-with-Markdown): Useful for adding formatting to your comments, especially useful for preserving code formatting.
+2.

 ### Resolve